Tech-at-DU/Magic-8Ball-Swift4/P6-Conclusion/content.md

 In this tutorial, you were introduced to many new concepts in Xcode and iOS development.
 To recap, you learned how to...

-- create new Xcode projects
+- Create new Xcode projects
-- use different tools of Xcode
+- Use different tools in Xcode
-- build simple user interfaces (UI) using _Interface Builder_
+- Build simple user interfaces (UI) using _Interface Builder_
-- connect storyboard to code with the _Identity Inspector_, IBOutlets and IBActions
+- Connect storyboard to code with the _Identity Inspector_, IBOutlets and IBActions
-- implement app logic for your Magic 8-Ball
+- Implement app logic for your Magic 8-Ball

 Try to remember and visualize what you did for each of these steps in your head.